Safeguarding

 Chichester High School

 A "Spooktacular" Success: Year 11 Take on Macbeth!
 We are incredibly proud of our 50 Year 11 students who visited The King’s Theatre yesterday for a high-energy performance of Macbeth: Revision on Tour.
 While Shakespeare on the page can sometimes feel like a puzzle, seeing it "brought to life" on stage clearly made all the difference.
 Our students returned with a newfound clarity on the Bard’s darkest tragedy, perfectly timed for their upcoming exams.
-By seeing the play performed live, the students moved beyond memorizing quotes to truly understanding the emotion and pacing of the dra Once again, our Year 11s proved themselves to be exceptional ambassadors.
+By seeing the play performed live, the students moved beyond memorizing quotes to truly understanding the emotion and pacing of the drama.
+Once again, our Year 11s proved themselves to be exceptional ambassadors.
 Their conduct at the theatre was impeccable, earning praise for their focus and maturity.
 Thank you and Good luck in your upcoming Literature GCSE.
 Mrs Peel #WeTHRIVEatCHS

 Chichester High School